Open Enrollment Frequently Asked Questions

 Who is eligible to apply?

-Which schools have additional requirements for admission?
+Which programs have additional requirements for admission?

 What schools do not have an attendance area boundary assignment?